Top 7 Patient Appointment Scheduling Software (2026)

 • Event webhooks or queues so downstream workflows, such as intake and reminders, fire immediately

-FHIR based scheduling lets you check slots and propose bookings without exposing futures that the clinic does not intend to open.
+FHIR-based scheduling lets you check slots and propose bookings without exposing futures that the clinic does not intend to open.
 These patterns reduce conflicts and overbooking.
-For examples of supported EHR/PM connections, see Prosper AI integrations. (hl7.org)

 Compliance and security management

 Scheduling platforms touch protected health information.
 Under HIPAA, appointment reminders are permitted as part of treatment, but covered entities must limit disclosure in messages.
 Cloud services that create, receive, maintain, or transmit electronic PHI are business associates and require a Business Associate Agreement.
-HHS OCR also updated guidance in 2024 on tracking technologies, reminding regulated entities not to share PHI with analytics vendors without a BAA or patient authorization.
-For a deeper overview of safeguards and vendor requirements, read our HIPAA‑compliant AI guide. (hhs.gov)
+HHS OCR issued a bulletin on tracking technologies (updated March 2024, subject to further revision) reminding covered entities not to share PHI with analytics vendors without a BAA or patient authorization.
+See the current HHS OCR tracking guidance for the latest.
+For a deeper overview of safeguards and vendor requirements, read our HIPAA-compliant AI guide.

 Reporting and analytics that keep schedules healthy